All Episodes

 I mean, the excitement is palpable.

-He's gonna be the Secretary of War.
+He's going to be the Secretary of War.

 And this is the direction that Trump foreign policy is clearly headed in.